-Oceanic Society has been supporting citizen science and leading ocean-oriented volunteer programs since our founding in 1969.
+Oceanic Society has been supporting citizen science and leading international ocean volunteer programs since our founding in 1969.
 Volunteers continue to play an important role in our programs today, and we invite you to get involved.

 Our Volunteer & Family Vacations offer hands-on opportunities for you and your family to participate in conservation-focused research efforts that study a range of threatened species and habitats.

 Help study shark abundance and monitor coral reef health while diving or snorkeling in beautiful Palau.View Expedition

 Help scientists monitor coral reefs and gather needed data on sea turtles, dolphins, and manatees in beautiful Belize.View Expedition

 Bring your family to Belize for a volunteer vacation studying dolphins, manatees, sea turtles, and more.
 Suitable for families with children ages 10+.View Expedition

 Hone your fish ID skills while helping researchers monitor coral reef health in an important marine reserve in Puerto Rico.View Expedition